intuit/octoductor/README.md

 ## Future Work
 In the near future, there are several improvements that will be made:
-- Reduce number of input parameters to the CDK Stack (eg. make Slack application optional, etc.)
+- Reduce number of input parameters to the CDK Stack (e.g. make Slack application optional, etc.)
-- Automate CDK Stack pre-requisites where possible (eg. automatically provision hosted zone / domain, etc.)
+- Automate CDK Stack pre-requisites where possible (e.g. automatically provision hosted zone / domain, etc.)
 - Improve automation of CDK Stack deployment, which now needs to happen manually from local
 - Improve information passed via evaluation flow to align more closely to GitHub application API

 If more items come to mind, feel free to make suggestions and open GitHub issues.

 # Project Structure
-The infrastucture is setup via AWS CDK using the TypeScript language.
+The infrastucture is setu p via AWS CDK using the TypeScript language.
-Application logic is usuallly encapsulated in an AWS Lamdba with each module being an AWS CDK project in itself.
-The rational is that they can be tested and deployed in isolation.
+Application logic is usually encapsulated in an AWS Lamdba with each module being an AWS CDK project in itself.
+The rationale is that they can be tested and deployed in isolation.
 All the infrastructure needed to support the overall application should be exposed via a `Construct` in the `lib` directory, whereas everything needed to support the logic / functionality and testing of the application belongs into the `octoductor` folder.

 Generic `Constructs` will be bundled in the [lib](octoductor/lib) module, all components are wired together in the [lib/deployment](octoductor/lib/deployment) module.